 Circumcision and sex

-Originally Published: January 18, 2008 - Last Updated / Reviewed On: August 20, 2012
+Originally Published: January 18, 2008 - Last Updated / Reviewed On: May 1, 2015

 My roommate and I were wondering whether or not there was a difference in sleeping with a man with an uncircumcised penis or one that has been cut?
-My roommates current boyfriend is uncircumcised and she has heard horror stories about sleeping with men that have uncircumcised penises.
+My roommate's current boyfriend is uncircumcised and she has heard horror stories about sleeping with men that have uncircumcised penises.

 Dear Foreskin Troubles,

 In the United States, male circumcision is pretty common (the national prevalence hovers around 77 to 80 percent on average), so an uncircumcised penis can be rather hard to come by (pun intended)!
 If you haven’t encountered one before, an “uncut” member can be a bit of a surprise.
 As with anything unknown, myths and stories about uncircumcised penises abound.
 In addition to this, any one person you talk to could have a personal preference: some individuals may report a preference for a circumcised member while others prefer an uncircumcised one.
 Preference can vary for any number of reasons (i.e., religious, cultural, or aesthetic).
 While there are minor differences in circumcised versus uncircumcised penises, from a health standpoint it may be helpful to know that both types of penises can provide sexual satisfaction and pleasure to their owners and their sexual partners.